 Zook also held a reputation for being an excellent recruiter at the college level.
 In his time as head coach at Florida, he signed 10 Parade All-Americans in three years, after the school had managed a total of 20 in the previous 12 years.
 His 2003 recruiting class was ranked in the top three nationally and featured eight future NFL draft picks, including first-rounders Jarvis Moss and Reggie Nelson.

 That legacy as a recruiter was further cemented two years following his departure, when in 2006, 22 of the 24 starters on Florida’s BCS National Championship team were players who had been recruited to Florida by Zook.

 Prior to making his return to Florida, Zook enjoyed six years as an assistant in the NFL.
 His final two seasons came in 2000-01 when he served as the defensive coordinator for the New Orleans Saints and forged a relationship with McCarthy, who was then the team’s offensive coordinator.
-The Saints’ defense led the NFL with 119 sacks over the course of his two seasons and ranked No. 10 in the league in points allowed in 2000.
+The Saints defense led the NFL with 119 sacks over the course of his two seasons, 22 more than the next-closest team, and ranked No. 10 in the league in points allowed in 2000.